2ndsleep/2ndsleep.github.io/_posts/basics/cloud_intro/explainers/2023-12-01-what-is-the-cloud.md

 This changed the game for IT teams, specifically that your IT infrastructure teams were now shifting away from managing hardware to managing software that's pretending to be hardware.
 We started using the term "hardware" less and the more broad term "**infrastructure**" more.
 The whole procurement process wasn't as big of a bottleneck and now system administrators could provision servers in more of a service-oriented way.
 You could say that they now offered **infrastructure as a service**.
 "Oh the web team needs another web server?
 Give me a couple of hours."

 It's a logical leap that companies would start to exclusively offer infrastructure as a service to the general public.
-A lot of companies were doing this but there was a big player about to shake things up in the mid-2000s.
+A lot of companies were doing this, but there was a big player about to shake things up in the mid-2000s.

 ### The Big Players